 It is the responsibility of the administrators of/body responsible for any other funding scheme or programme to ensure that using this Programme to co-fund a project does not contradict the rules of that other scheme/programme.

 VAT will only be paid where it is included in the application amount.
 No further requests for VAT payments or repayments will be accepted.

+All Works Must Be Completed by 31st March 2021

 9. How to Apply